 - What are the consequences when decisions are based on illusion and emotion?

 Section 13: Infectious Disease: An Exploration of Human Disease and the Pioneers behind Biomedical Research- M. Brown

-In Part I, students will explore the history of human disease and breakthroughs in biomedical research.
+In part I, students will receive an introduction to key concepts in biochemistry, immunology, and microbiology.
+Students will also have the opportunity to explore the history of human disease.
 We will delve into the mysteries of ancient plagues and discuss their influence on past civilizations, using art and literature of various cultures to follow pestilence on its path to the modern world.
-Part II will allow students to research pioneers behind modern biomedical research as it applies to human disease.
-Emphasis will be given to the role of the U.S. government in supporting biomedical research.
-In Part III, students will work in teams in which they will play the roles of scientific researchers and clinicians.
-Each group will be asked to respond to a modern disease epidemic.
-Teams will research their assigned disease and present a course of action plan.
-This course will require regular reading, written assignments, participation in group discussions, and oral presentations.
+In part II, students will work in teams in which they will play the roles of scientific researchers, clinicians and other professionals.
+Each team will be assigned to an infectious pathogen associated with a mock disease outbreak.
+Teams will research their assigned disease and defend a response plan before an audience of faculty, students, and health professionals.
+This course will also include discussions on the topic of biomedical ethics and it will require regular reading, written assignments, participation in a wide range of group discussions, and oral presentations.

-Section 15: Leisure in Your Life-A Look at Leisure, Recreation, and Work in Contemporary Society - J. Raadik Cottrell
+Section 15 and 22: Leisure in Your Life-A Look at Leisure, Recreation, and Work in Contemporary Society - J. Raadik Cottrell

 Section 16: Peacemaking: Skills for Negotiating Life - B. Timpson